johnwaghorn/n0f4xScanner/README.md

-Python script just for fun, doesn't do much.
+>Script just for fun.
+Doesn't do much.

+>Having fun with the nmap module for python.